SunpreetSChahal/Music_Evolution/README.md

   - Metal music and cocaine/alcohol, the typical sound of metal is energetic and exhilarating, much like the effects of the substance(s) associated with the genre. (https://www.drugabuse.gov/publications/research-reports/cocaine/what-are-short-term-effects-cocaine-use)

-This project will differ from my previous work, interms of, the process.
-Within this project I will go through the 6 steps of completing a data project:
-1) Project planning
-2) Data collection
-3) Data cleaning
-4) Data exploration
-5) Data visualisation
-7) Reporting or documenting the project